This privacy notice is part of your agreement with Compliance Online

 - receive all of the information we have about you and to transfer it to another service provider in machine readable form

 - unsubscribe from any direct marketing communications we may send you

 - object to the processing of your personal information.

-You can request access to the information we hold about you or correct your personal information by contacting our deputy information officer at email@example.com.
+You can request access to the information we hold about you or correct your personal information by contacting us at firstname.lastname@example.org.

 If you are in the European Union, you have these rights in terms of the GDPR: